CharleRoger/Garden/Canon/Languages/Yarlish/Kathurn language.md

 | ɛ, ɛ: |         |       |
 |       | a, a:   |       |
 ### Nasal vowels
 Nasalisation is a feature of Kathurn which is never phonemic.
 Nasalisation is essentially caused by the same morphophonological processes, which are also responsible for lenition and lengthening.

+### Labial colouring
+In Midlands and nascent Highlands dialects, the combination of /iv/ or /ev/ tends to be pronounced as \[y] and \[œ] respectively.
 ## Consonants
 The phonological inventory of Kathurn is likewise fairly simple.
 There are overall only 14 phonemic consonants.
 Additionally some of them are fairly restricted in their distribution.
 Voiced strops, as well as /r/ and /l/ and the nasal /n/ can never appear as word initial onsets in native roots.